jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline-async.md

 backend database and *System of Record* (SOR).

-We’ll see in a moment how this association is made and how *Asynchronous Inline Caching* is setup, made simple by SBDG.
+We’ll see in a moment how this association is made and how *Asynchronous Inline Caching* is setup, made simple by [spring-boot-gemfire-name].

 To encapsulate the application logic and provide a (possibly transactional) facade to the `Golfer’s` state, a `GolferService` class